A-League Logo

 The league replaced the NSL (National Soccer League), considered the premier soccer competition in Australia from 1977 to 2004.
 The tournament features teams from the country’s major cities and one club from New Zealand.

 The league’s logo has been updated twice, most dramatically in 2021 after saying goodbye to the Football Federation.
-However, the theme of the ball in the visual identity has remained unchanged.
+However, the ball’s theme in the visual identity has remained unchanged.

 What is A-League?